King of the Ring (2000): Storylines

 The main rivalry heading into the event was between the McMahon-Helmsley Faction (Triple H, Vince McMahon and Shane McMahon) and the team of The Rock and The Brothers of Destruction (Kane and The Undertaker).
-At Judgment Day, Undertaker returned to the WWF with a new biker gimmick after an eight-month groin injury and attacked Triple H during an Iron Man match between The Rock and Triple H for the WWF Championship.
-As a result, Rock was disqualified and Triple H won the match 6–5, thus becoming the WWF Champion.
-On the June 1 episode of SmackDown!, Rock, Kane and Undertaker all won qualifying matches to qualify for a WWF Championship title shot at King of the Ring.
-On the June 12 episode of Raw is War, WWF CEO Linda McMahon announced that at King of the Ring, The Rock, Kane and Undertaker would team up to wrestle Triple H, Vince McMahon and Shane McMahon in a six-man tag team match.
-On the June 15 episode of SmackDown, a stipulation was added into the match that if Triple H's team won, Triple H would defend the title against the winner of the King of the Ring tournament at Fully Loaded, but if any person from The Rock's team got the pinfall, that person would receive a title shot instead.
-On the June 19 episode of Raw is War, the stipulation was tweaked so that if any member of Rock's team got the pinfall at King of the Ring, that person would become the new WWF Champion.
+At Judgment Day, The Undertaker returned to the WWF with a new biker gimmick after an eight-month groin injury and attacked Triple H during an Iron Man match between The Rock and Triple H for the WWF Championship.
+As a result, The Rock was disqualified and Triple H won the match 6–5, thus becoming the WWF Champion.
+On the June 1 episode of SmackDown!, The Rock, Kane and The Undertaker all won qualifying matches to qualify for a WWF Championship title shot at King of the Ring.
+On the June 12 episode of Raw is War, WWF CEO Linda McMahon announced that at King of the Ring, The Rock, Kane and The Undertaker would team up to wrestle Triple H, Vince McMahon and Shane McMahon in a six-man tag team match.
+On the June 15 episode of SmackDown!, a stipulation was added into the match that if Triple H's team won, Triple H would defend the title against the winner of the King of the Ring tournament at Fully Loaded, but if any person from The Rock's team got the pinfall, that person would receive a title shot instead.
+On the June 19 episode of Raw is War, the stipulation was tweaked so that if any member of The Rock's team got the pinfall at King of the Ring, that person would become the new WWF Champion.